|Room Type||Private room|

 The balcony has a big table and 4 chairs, great for a meal or sharing a drink.
 It faces west with a panoramic view of the coastline, river and CBD.
 You’d be hard pressed to find better if pretty sunsets are your thing.

-The main bathroom is quite big and has a bathtub, which you'll just be sharing with Anastasia since I have an ensuite.
+The main bathroom is quite big and has a bathtub, which you'll just be sharing with one other girl since I have an ensuite.
 There's an extra powder room in the apartment as well as large public change-rooms on level 9 if there are any serious schedule conflicts and emergencies.
 Fear not, there should be plenty of plumbing for everyone.
 The laundry room is separate and out of the way.

 There's a lot of space and rarely if ever feels cramped, even for three-four people.
 You'll have to come and see for yourself, but I think you'll find it spacious for a city apartment.